tom-nook/toulbox/posts/what-is-devops.md

 #### 2.)
 Multiple Changes at a Time

-Dunder Mifflin realizes that they need more than just one person to get the features they want, so they grudgingly hire another I.T. person, slightly angry that they're spending all of this money without any return!
+Dunder Mifflin realizes that they need more than just one person to get the features they want.
+The leaders decide to hire another I.T. person.

-Now, you, who started the project, needs to figure out how to deploy changes.
+Now, you, who started the project, need to figure out how to deploy changes.
 You'll have the new person make P.R.'s on the repo, and whenever the merge to the Main branch happens, you'll pull the changes and run the deployment.

-Hence, now you're doing both Development and Operations for the team; technically, you were before, but now you have someone other than yourself that you're deploying code for.
+Hence, now you're doing both Development and Operations for the team; technically, you were before, but now you have someone other than yourself that you're deploying code.
 You're starting to become a DevOps Engineer.

-A few months pass by, and progress is going slow, so Dunder Mifflin Paper Company decides to hire 10 I.T.
-Workers from all around the world, rather than to hire another onshore, to ensure 24/7 uptime.
+A few months pass by, and progress is slow, so Dunder Mifflin Paper Company decides to hire 10 I.T.
+Workers from all around the world for 24/7 development time.

 Uh-oh.
-Now, your job is to monitor the code base for merges to master continuously.
-You decide to set up a chat and tell other Developers to ping you whenever they merge to master.
+Now, your job is to monitor the code base for merges to the Main branch continuously.
+You decide to set up a chat and tell other Developers to message you whenever they merge to the Main branch.
 You're soon receiving pings at all times at night and day since now you support two different timezones.

 You fall behind.